This time I will answer the most frequently asked questions. Some of them I saw on the internet, while others were sent to my e-mail.

 Yes, they do.
 However, dwarf shrimp do not lay down for that.
-In the behavioral sense, sleep is characterized by minimal movement, non-responsiveness to external stimulation and decreased heart rate.
+In the behavioral sense, sleep is characterized by minimal movement, non-responsiveness to external stimulation, and decreased heart rate.
 In general, dwarf shrimp usually stay (even upside-down) in a place motionless and antennae lowered down.
 Unfortunately, there have not been studies about sleep duration.

 3. Can you eat dwarf shrimp?

 Yes, you can.
 But they are too small and do not have a lot of meat.
-For example, adult Red cherry shrimp weighs about 1g (fully-grown Amano shrimp weights approximately 3g).
+For example, adult Red cherry shrimp weighs about 1g (fully-grown Amano shrimp weight approximately 3g).
 Main muscles are located in the abdomen.
 Therefore, one dwarf shrimp has about 0.3g of meat.